Filing a Consumer Proposal

 If you have accumulated a lot of debt and the required monthly payments exceed your ability to pay, your first thought may be to apply for a consolidation loan.
 Easier said than done, right?
 If payments have been missed and your credit rating is less than stellar, then yes, it may be tough.
 Instead, consider a consumer proposal – a very effective way to consolidate your debts and to get out of debt for much less than the cost of a consolidation loan.

-In summary, when filing a consumer proposal, you make an offer to pay your creditors an agreed upon sum over, on average, 4 to 5 years.
+When filing a consumer proposal, you make an offer to pay your creditors an agreed upon sum over, on average, 4 to 5 years.
 A consumer proposal is filed with your creditors, on your behalf, by a Licensed Insolvency Trustee and Proposal Administrator.
 A consumer proposal must be accepted by your creditors, so the Licensed Insolvency Trustee will guide you through what amounts and terms will likely to be accepted.

 When filing a consumer proposal: